maarten-pennings/howto/c64development/readme.md

 (which might not work if the second program overlaps with the first).

 So after line 30, line 10 will execute (again), which now does jump to 60.
-The second part of our program prints it will call the assembly sub, then it calls it (49152=$C000), prints we're back in basic and finally ends the program.
+The second part of our program prints it will call the assembly subroutine, then it calls it (49152=$C000), prints we are back in basic and finally ends the program.

 ## Generating .prg files.

 We are using two tools to convert the sources to .prg files.

-Recall that the C64 (the 6502) is little endian.
+This section shows some 2-byte hex numbers, recall that the C64, or better phrased the 6502, is little endian machine.
+In other words the number C000 is stored as 00 C0.

 ### Assembly